-10. Save the file and continue to the next stage of the project.
+- 10. Show all layers in the file. - 11.
+Save the file and continue to the next stage of the project.

 Navigating the History

 The Undo command (Edit>Undo or Command/Control-Z) only steps back to the last action completed; after you use the Undo command, it toggles to Redo.
 You can also use the Step Backward command (Edit>Step Backward or Command-Option-Z/Control-Alt-Z) to move back in the history one step at a time, or use the History panel (Window>History) to navigate back to earlier stages.